Shetty4L/walterbot/nlu_data/interrogation.md

 - we are going to read your Miranda rights
 - we already advised you of your rights
 - we are going to go through the Miranda warning again
+- i am going to read you your Miranda rights

 ## intent: recite_miranda
 - you have the right to remain silent